amc-heme/scExploreR/README.md

 * Config files for each object (generated with this app), and a browser config YAML.
 See "Installation and Use" for more information.
 * A server to host the app.
 This can be any computer with at least 16 GB of RAM, that can be left on and be connected to the internet continuously.

-Some bioinformatics experience is required to install and configure the app, but once set up, the app can be used by anyone.
+Some bioinformatics experience is required to install the app and configure each Seurat object, but once set up, the app can be used by anyone.

 <br>